EdyAlenquer/ai-studies/README.md

 # LLMs

+- [x] Set up a server and use a local LLM
 - [ ] BERT (Bidirectional Encoder Representations from Transformers)
 - [ ] Fine-tuning LLMs on custom tasks (e.g., sentiment analysis, Q&A systems)
 - [ ] Zero-shot and Few-shot Learning